Home > Business > Logistics purchasing > How to optimize your e-commerce logistics?

 How to optimize your e-commerce logistics?

-How is e-commerce logistics doing in France?
+How are e-commerce logistics faring in France?

-In this context, logistics activities, and more particularly e-logistics, are growing.
-To give an idea of the importance of the sector, logistics represents 10 1TP3Q of GDP French.
-It has 150,000 businesses and employs 1.8 million people.
-All this for a turnover of around 200 billion euros in 2020-2021.
+Against this backdrop, logistics activities, and e-logistics in particular, are growing.
+To give an idea of the importance of this sector, logistics represents 10 1TP3Q of GDP in France.
+It comprises 150,000 companies and employs 1.8 million people.
+All this for sales of some €200 billion by 2020-2021.

 The issues are at different levels.